blazingphoenix7/MONET-ize-Your-Photos/README.md

 2. **Download the dataset from ->** [Kaggle Monet Dataset](https://www.kaggle.com/competitions/gan-getting-started/data).
 3. **Unzip all the data directories.**
 4. **Set up your environment:**
-    - Ensure you have Python and the necessary packages installed as listed in requirements.txt.
-You can also run ```pip install requirements.txt``` in the directory where the cloned repository and datasets are stored.
-    - A TPU is recommended for training the models efficiently.
+    - Create and activate a conda env
+    - Run ```pip install requirements.txt``` in the above activated conda env by using the requirements.txt uploaded in this repository.
+    - Note: The above project was developed and tested on WSL2 running on a Windows+Nvidia GPU laptop.
+The tensorflow library was carefully built to enable GPU acceleration using CUDA.
-5. **Run the notebooks:** The Jupyter notebooks will guide you through the process of training the models and visualizing the results.
+6. **Run the notebooks:** The Jupyter notebooks will guide you through the process of training the models and visualizing the results.
 Make sure to set the **GCS_PATH** variable to the directory where the cloned repository and datasets are stored.

 ## Contributions and Collaboration